Software asset management: Role within organizations

 SAM can serve many different functions within organizations, depending on their software portfolios, IT infrastructures, resource availability, and business goals.

 For many organizations, the goal of implementing a SAM program is very tactical, explicitly focused on balancing the number of software licenses purchased with the number of actual licenses consumed or used.
 In addition to balancing the number of licenses purchased with the amount of consumption, an effective SAM program must also ensure that the usage of all installed software is in keeping with the terms and conditions of the specific vendor license agreement.
 In doing so, organizations can minimize liabilities associated with software piracy in the event of an audit by a software vendor or a third party such as the Business Software Alliance (BSA).
-SAM, according to this interpretation, involves conducting detailed software inventories on an ongoing basis to determine the exact number of software licenses consumed, comparing this information with the number of licenses purchased, and reviewing how the software is being used in respect to the terms and conditions and establishing controls to ensure that proper licensing practices are maintained on an ongoing basis.
+SAM, according to this interpretation, involves conducting detailed software inventories on an ongoing basis to determine the exact number of software licenses consumed, comparing this information with the number of licenses purchased, and reviewing how the software is being used in respect to the terms and conditions, and establishing controls to ensure that proper licensing practices are maintained on an ongoing basis.
 This can be accomplished through IT processes, purchasing policies and procedures, and technology solutions such as software inventory tools.

-Counting installations are the most common means of measuring license consumption but some software is licensed by the number of users, capital, processors, or CPU Cores.
+Counting installations is the most common means of measuring license consumption, but some software is licensed by the number of users, capital, processors, or CPU cores.

 More broadly defined, the strategic goals of SAM often include (but are not limited to) the following: